Present: Philosophy of time

 "The present" raises the question: "How is it that all sentient beings experience now at the same time?"
 There is no logical reason why this should be the case and no easy answer to the question.
+The present moment has also been investigated through the perspective of subjective experience, consisting of continuously changing sensory experiences and mental events, and by contrasting this first-person perspective with third-person objective conceptions of time, such as clock time.

 In Buddhism

 Buddhism and many of its associated paradigms emphasize the importance of living in the present moment—being fully aware of what is happening, and not dwelling on the past or worrying about the future.
-This does not mean that they encourage hedonism, but merely that constant focus on one's current position in space and time (rather than future considerations, or past reminiscence) will aid one in relieving suffering.
+This does not mean that they encourage hedonism, but merely that constant focus on one's mindstream (rather than ruminating on future considerations or past reminiscence) will aid one in relieving suffering.
 They teach that those who live in the present moment are the happiest.
-A number of meditative techniques aim to help the practiser live in the present moment.
+A number of meditative techniques including mindfulness practices aim to help the practiser live in the present moment.

 Christianity and eternity

 Christianity views God as being outside of time and, from the divine perspective past, present and future are actualized in the now of eternity.
 This trans-temporal conception of God has been proposed as a solution to the problem of divine foreknowledge (i.e. how can God know what we will do in the future without us being determined to do it) since at least Boethius.
 Thomas Aquinas offers the metaphor of a watchman, representing God, standing on a height looking down on a valley to a road where past, present and future, represented by the individuals and their actions strung out along its length, are all visible simultaneously to God.
 Therefore, God's knowledge is not tied to any particular date.